 Mission Statement: Physicians for a Healthy California’s CalMedForce program is committed to growing a diverse physician workforce by supporting, incentivizing and expanding graduate medical education in California.
 Our goal is to grow and strengthen the physician pipeline to meet the demands of California’s growing patient population, with a focus on medically-underserved areas and populations.

-At the time of applying a residency program must meet the following criteria:
+To be eligible to receive funding, at the time of application a training program must meet the following criteria:

 - Located in California

 - Primary care (family medicine, internal medicine, obstetrics/gynecology, or pediatrics) or emergency medicine

 - Accredited by the Accreditation Council for Graduate Medical Education (ACGME) or American Osteopathic Association (AOA) on Postdoctoral Training